 - Unexplained illness

-Humorous Excuses For Missing Work Last Minute
+Humorous Excuses To Call Out Of Work Last Minute

 - Alarm never went off (zombie plague edition)